‘The Young And The Restless’ Spoilers For Wednesday: Kyle Cooks Up A Devious Scheme!

 The Young and the Restless spoilers for Wednesday, November 14 show that residents of Genoa City get surprises and revenge while another cooks up a new scheme to come out on top.

 Rey (Jordi Vilasuso) gets a surprise, courtesy of Mia (Noemi Gonzalez), according to She Knows Soaps.
 Mia’s unexpected arrival in Genoa City has thrown Rey for a loop.
-While Mia’s excellent senses that something is going on between Rey and his co-worker landlord, Sharon (Sharon Case).
+Meanwhile, Mia senses that something is going on between Rey and his co-worker landlord, Sharon (Sharon Case).
 Mia warned Sharon to stay away from Rey, and now she’s about to surprise him with something else.

 Although Rey’s not quite ready, Mia wants to move in with him.
-Rey doesn’t think that’s a good idea since Arturo (Jason Canela) lives there too.
-Apparently, Mia and Arturo have a sordid past, which is part of what led Rey and Mia’s estrangement.
+Rey doesn’t think that’s a good idea since Arturo (Jason Canela) lives there, too.
+Apparently, Mia and Arturo have a sordid past, which is part of what led to Rey and Mia’s estrangement.
 Although Sharon and Rey crossed the line and kissed right before Mia’s return, Sharon said she’s rooting for their marriage.

 That frees Sharon up to help Billy (Jason Thompson) as he hatches a new plan for revenge.
 Billy is angry that he’s not receiving credit for the “Jabotique” idea.
 Once Phyllis (Gina Tognoni) informed him that she’s taking the credit and taking Nick (Joshua Morrow) to the launch party, which Dark Horse is sponsoring, Billy decides that two can play at that game.